mkucmus/doc/developer/installation/upgrading.rst

     $ bin/console oloy:user:projections:index:create --drop-old -n

-It deletes all indexes in ElasticSearch and creates a new one.
+It deletes all the indexes in ElasticSearch and creates a new one.

 .. code-block:: bash

     $ bin/console oloy:utility:read-models:recreate

-It recreates all data from event store to ElasticSearch, so the read model is up-to-date.
+It recreates all data from the event store to ElasticSearch, so the read model is up-to-date.

-Now you should have all required updates to run a new version in Open Loyalty.
+Now you should have all the required updates to run a new version in Open Loyalty.
 Sometimes we release a new version with BC breaks so please look at the ``UPGRADE-..md`` files.